Become A PhDCEO & Enter The World Of Startup Success

 While you don’t need funding to start your business, it’s important that you have the education and materials needed to strategically attract investors should a funding opportunity or need present itself…

 - A step-by-step guide for creating a Pitch Deck.
 A pitch deck is a longer version of your elevator pitch presented as a PowerPoint presentation.
-Getting your deck right is crucial to you being successful with investors.
+Getting your deck right is crucial to your success with investors.

-- Detailed training on building an executive summary.
+- Detailed mentorship about how to build an executive summary.
 An executive summary is like an abstract of your business plan.
 It is a distilled business plan, pitch deck and mission statement in a single-page document.
 You need an executive summary because investors may ask for it at any time.

 - Prepare a verbal pitch for in-person meetings with investors.
 The verbal pitch is your gateway to capital.
 The verbal pitch itself is a quick introduction to your business that takes less than 10-20 seconds to explain.